leebrandon3/Webcade/README.md

 ### CSS

-The CSS of the Arcade Cabinet was created by a developer named Jhonny Gil The link to the webpage can be found **[here](https://codepen.io/gilsjhonny/pen/xqjKzg)**
+The CSS of the Arcade Cabinet was created by a developer named Jhonny Gil.
+The link to the webpage can be found **[here](https://codepen.io/gilsjhonny/pen/xqjKzg)**

+The Sidebar button were inspired by a developer named Jemware.
+The link to the the webpage can be found **[here](https://codepen.io/jemware/pen/kPoYbe)**